-Learning who's the top dog: Study reveals how the brain stores information about social rankNovember 8th, 2012 in Neuroscience /
+Learning who's the top dog: Study reveals how the brain stores information about social rankNovember 8, 2012 in Medicine & Health / Neuroscience

 Researchers supported by the Wellcome Trust have discovered that we use a different part of our brain to learn about social hierarchies than we do to learn ordinary information.
 The study provides clues as to how this information is stored in memory and also reveals that you can tell a lot about how good somebody is likely to be at judging social rank by looking at the structure of their brain.